martijnpoppen/com.whatsapp/README.md

 2) Do not send messages to people that you do not know.
 3) It is recommended to have the recipient of the message in your phone contact list
 4) Use a dedicated phone number for the API.
 If WhatsApp block your number, you do not loose your personal chats, images, contacts, documents, etc.
-5) A loop in your code will send 100s of message and whatsapp will block your number.
-Be careful!

 ## 🚨Disclaimer🚨 (please read and remember):
 ---
-a) This API is inended for Personal Usage only.
-If you decide to use it for Business, it is at your own risk.
-b) Ensure to have a robust contingenct plan.
-Like Twilio.
-To be used in case of API downtime.
-c) You are the only one responsible for the messages and the content that you sent.
+1) You are the only one responsible for the messages and the content that you sent.
 Rember that messages will be sent from your phone number.
-d) TextMeBot is not responsible for any ban or block performed by WhatsApp on your number.
+2) TextMeBot is not responsible for any ban or block performed by WhatsApp on your number.
 And I cant do anything to unblock it